 The Shetland sheepdog, which may look like a miniature collie but stands out as a local variant of the Icelandic sheepdog found in the Shetland Islands, takes sixth place.

-The Doberman pinscher deserved fifth place in the ranking of intelligent dogs.
+The Doberman Pinscher deserved fifth place in the ranking of intelligent dogs.
 Its curious history explains its tender character and high loyalty.
 It was bred in Germany by a tax collector.
 Why?
 It is quickly said.

 The man needed protection from the crowd of enemies he made because of his work.
 So he trained and made him ‘dangerous’, but only on paper: the Doberman barked and growled but rarely bit.
 Today, Dobermans are much less aggressive; they are excellent family dogs who love to play and are incredibly loyal.